kornia/kornia/docs/source/get-started/training.rst

 	Of course not !
 What is next ?
 Let's have fun and **customize**.

-The :py:class:`~kornia.x.Trainer` internals are clearly defined such in a way so that e.g you can subclass and just override the :py:meth:`~kornia.x.Trainer.evaluate` method and adjust according to your needs.
+The :py:class:`~kornia.x.Trainer` internals are clearly defined such in a way so that e.g you can subclass and just override the :py:func:`~kornia.x.Trainer.evaluate` method and adjust according to your needs.
 We provide predefined classes for generic problems such as :py:class:`~kornia.x.ImageClassifierTrainer`, :py:class:`~kornia.x.SemanticSegmentationTrainer`.